gipsi/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 5 - [Gipsi]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [February 13, Thursday 2020].

 ## Log

-### R1D1
+### R5D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Started a Weather A

-### R1D2
+### R5D2

+Started a static site about hypermedia. https://vanilla.gipsi.now.sh